+Pulse Amps

-Pulse Amps - If the amperage setting of this knob is set to a value greater than the main welding amps knob, pulse welding mode is automatically enabled.
-During the pulse welding process this setting controls the amount of pulse current, also known as peak amps.
-The pulse current is doing the work, it is providing the heat that melts the material whilst the base current provides a lower amperage that allows the material to cool whilst still under an electrical arc.
-Unlike the non pulse welding current that is provided to the workpiece at a constant rate, the pulse current is provided in bursts that can be variable in duration and intensity.
-Pulsing the work piece can provide excellent penetration and reduce overall heat input when compared to non pulse methods.
+During the pulse welding process this setting controls the amount of pulse current.
+The pulse current is providing the heat that melts the material.
+Unlike the non pulse welding current that is provided to the work piece at a constant rate, the pulse current is provided in bursts that can be varied in duration and intensity.
+Pulsing the work piece can provide excellent penetration and reduce overall heat input when compared to non pulse methods as the total heat input is an average of pulse and base currents.

+Base Amps

-Base Amps - During the pulse welding process this setting controls the base current.
-The base amps control sets the amount of amperage that is provided between pulses and this amount must be set sufficiently low that it allows the material to cool.
-As it is not practical to extinguish the welding arc in between pulses, the base current effectively keeps the arc active but does so at a value that will not affect the weld pool (cause melting).
+During the pulse welding process this setting controls the base amps which sets the amount of amperage that is provided between pulses.
+Base amperage must be set sufficiently low that it allows the material to cool and solidify between pulses.
+As it is not practical to extinguish the welding arc in between pulses, the base current effectively keeps the arc active but does so at a value that will not affect the weld pool.

+Pulse Ratio

-Pulse Ratio - The proportion of time the welding arc will be the higher value (pulse current) as opposed to the lower value (base current).
+The proportion of time the welding arc will be the higher value (pulse current) as opposed to the lower value (base current).
 If set at 50% the pulse and base current is applied in equal proportions.
 If set to 20% the pulse current will be applied for 20% of the cycle and the base current will be applied for 80% of the cycle.